movementlabsxyz/movement-hack-temp/src/ch01-01-the-language.md

 Move is a language crafted by the Diem project team at Facebook in 2020.
 Its design mimics some principles from Rust, with a focus on enhancing the management of digital assets types on Blockchain technologies.
 With Move, the traditional security risks and inefficiencies associated with earlier languages are mitigated.

-## Who Created Move?

-A crew of Blockchain and financial experts from Diem developed Move.
-The language caters to the specialized requirements of the cyber finance sector.

 ## Characteristics of Move

 Here are some key features that make Move a standout language: